Maxime-Jauroyon/Univ-Ghostlab/README.md

 ## Architecture

-The architecture uses the concept of concurrency to be able to use only blocking sockets :
+The architecture uses the concept of concurrency to be able to use only blocking sockets:

 - Main thread: Draws and handles interactions with the user interface (in a loop which should run at least 60 times per second).